caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/bluetooth.rst

 BLE Connection Failures
 -----------------------

-To make sure BLE connections work outside of :code:`chip-device-ctrl`, try :code:`bluetoothctl` from inside the container.
+In the container, make sure BLE connections work outside of :code:`chip-device-ctrl` by testing with :code:`bluetoothctl`.

 ::